Super Saturday: What is it and what will happen?

 – Will MPs vote for the Prime Minister’s deal?

-The vote could come down to the tightest of margins but it is understood the Prime Minister is working hard to win over MPs.
+The vote could come down to the tightest of margins but it is understood the Prime Minister spent Friday working hard to win over MPs.

 DUP MP Sammy Wilson has said his party would continue to hold firm and will vote against the deal on offer, while Nicola Sturgeon has ruled out her MPs in the SNP backing the deal.